Slamy/Wiki_MiSTer/USB-Hub-daughter-board.md

-This is an optional board made for convenience USB device connections.
-With this board the whole construction is more solid and nothing is floating around.
+This is an optional add-on usb hub pcb made for convenient USB device connections.
+With this board the MiSTer has an extra seven USB ports that fit snugly under the existing chassis.

 [Order v1.2 PCB on PCBWay](https://www.pcbway.com/project/shareproject/USB_Hub_v1_2_for_MiSTer.html)